YottaDB/YDBDoc/ProgGuide/internatn.rst

 * gtm_ac_version: Returns a numeric version identifier for the "currently active" set of collation routines.
 * gtm_ac_verify: Returns the success (odd) or failure (even) in matching a collation sequence with a given version number.

 YottaDB searches the shared library for the gtm_ac_xform_1 and gtm_ac_xback_1 before searching for the gtm_ac_xform and gtm_ac_xback routines.
 If the shared library contains gtm_ac_xform_1, YottaDB ignores gtm_ac_xform even if it is present.
-If YottaDB finds gtm_ac_xform_1 but does not find gtm_ac_xback_1, it reports a GTM-E-COLLATIONUNDEF error with an additional mismatch warning GTM-E-COLLFNMISSING.
+If YottaDB finds gtm_ac_xform_1 but does not find gtm_ac_xback_1, it reports a YDB-E-COLLATIONUNDEF error with an additional mismatch warning YDB-E-COLLFNMISSING.

 If the application does not use strings longer than 32,767 bytes, the alternative collation library need not contain the gtm_ac_xform_1 and gtm_ac_xback_1 routines.
-On the other hand, if the application passes strings greater than 32,767 bytes (but less than the maximum support string length) and does not provide gtm_xc_xform_1 and gtm_xc_xback_1, YottaDB issues the run-time error GTM-E-COLLARGLONG.
+On the other hand, if the application passes strings greater than 32,767 bytes (but less than the maximum support string length) and does not provide gtm_xc_xform_1 and gtm_xc_xback_1, YottaDB issues the run-time error YDB-E-COLLARGLONG.

 Note that database key sizes are much more restricted by YottaDB than local key sizes, and may be restricted further by user configuration.